 - Half or French fold.

-As for a half or French fold bias tape, I’ve never seen this in any store by this name.
+And, finally, as for Half or French fold bias tape, I’ve never seen this locally in any store.

-So when I want to go French, I make it myself.
+So when I want to go French, I definitely have to make it myself.

 And do you know what I love about it?!